rdegges/rdegges-blog/articles/2011/on-reading-and-tracking.md

 aren't a member of [ShelfLuv][] yet, I suggest checking it out.
 And of course, if you do end up joining, [follow me][] :)

+#### 13838 views and 4 responses

+-   Apr 20 2011, 3:16 PM
+    Tony Lara responded:
+    It seems like a great tool to organize, find, and discovery books.
+Do you have an invitation by any chance? it is asking me for one to sing up.
+-   Apr 20 2011, 4:29 PM
+    Randall Degges responded:
+    No :( I got in via the hacker news beta, but it should be open to the public soon!
+-   Apr 22 2011, 5:41 PM
+    shelfluv (Twitter) responded:
+    Hey Tony, follow us on Twitter (@shelfluv) and we can send you an invite - thank you!
+-   Apr 24 2011, 1:24 PM
+    Tony Lara responded:
+    You are on.

+  [Previous]: ../../../posts/2011/04/2011-yearly-goals-update-1.html
+  [Index]: ../../../index-5.html
+  [Next]: ../../../posts/2011/04/essential-tools-for-pythonistas.html
   [amazon]: http://www.amazon.com/ "amazon"
   [GoodReads]: http://www.goodreads.com/ "GoodReads"
   [IMDB]: http://www.imdb.com/ "IMDB"